 Putting information in writing will increase your chances of remembering it.
 Discuss any new terms or concepts with your business associates as often as possible.
 This will test your understanding and reinforce your learning.
 Your studies will be most effective if you study frequently.
 Your potential for learning tends to decline if you study for any longer than an hour at a time.

 Each exam administrator (PSI, Prometric, ProV, ICC, etc.) has their own rules which effect the use of reference books in an exam.
-Failing to read the Bulletin with regard to book restrictions could result in your having to re-schedule your exam and pay the fees again.
+Failing to read the CIB with regard to book restrictions could result in your having to re-schedule your exam and pay the exam fees again.

 The recommended study method for an OPEN BOOK exam is to focus on learning how to FIND the answers to questions vs. memorizing answers.
 This is the primary method we use in preparing our study materials.
 In the case of electrical exams, you will want to learn the calculations for performing by learning which table to use and the steps to follow to arrive at the correct answer.